xuyuanxin/notes/language/python/python_module.md

 Here, dir1 will be either an immediate subdirectory of the one we’re working in (i.e., the home directory), or an immediate subdirectory of a directory that is listed on the module search path (technically, on sys.path).
 Either way, dir1’s container does not need an `__init__.py` file.

-import statements run each directory’s initialization file the first time that directory is traversed, as Python descends the path;
+import statements run each directory’s initialization file the first time that directory is traversed:

 ```python
 C:\code> python # Run in dir1's container directory